By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Let’s look at how a dream might help make sense of an experience and reduce fear.
 Say you are in a minor auto accident.
 There is some damage to your car’s fender.
 You handle what you need to while awake, but you can’t stop thinking about that accident and when you go to bed it is still on your mind.
 Thinking about that accident may even make it hard to get to sleep but eventually, you do fall off and then you dream.
 Your dream is likely to feature some elements of the accident.

 The dream pulls up your experience and begins looking at all the parts of the memory.
 It remembers the car you were in, the people you were with, and the garage your car went to for repairs.
-Your dream may also include the medical attention you received and things you thought about during the accident.
+Your dream may also include the medical attention you received and the things you thought about during the accident.

 Your brain now takes the experience apart and begins to file the information away for future use.
 The friends in the car get filed under friends.
 The garage gets filled under fixing things and so on.